 During the token sale, there are a total of 5 billion DSLA tokens available.
 Each one costs 0.000004 ETH.
 This means that each ETH contribution is equal to 250k DSLA.
 There is a soft cap at €1 million and a hard cap at €3 million.

 The private sale ended on Oct.
 31, 2018, with a discount of 40 percent.
 Then, there was a presale from Nov.
 1–Dec.
 31, 2018, with a 20 percent discount.
 Stacktical is currently undergoing a public sale, which began on Jan.
-15, 2019 and runs until March 15, 2019.
+15, 2019 and runs until March 31, 2019.
 The minimum purchase is 3 ETH, and the maximum is 30 ETH.
 You can view a countdown to the end of the token sale on the Stacktical website.
-Based on the countdown, the ICO appears to have been extended until the end of March 2019.

 Users of Stacktical can experience customer service without any hassle.
 The information regarding online services will be transparent and reliable.
 Furthermore, users know that if they experience delays, slowdowns, or unavailability of the services for any reason, they will receive compensation.
 This compensation will be fair and not require jumping through hoops, filling out complicated forms, or talking to multiple representatives.